isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 **62. What can a tenant-occupier do if he needs more time to repay his accumulated rental arrears?**

-*	Eligible tenant-occupiers who qualify for the Additional Rental Relief may elect to serve notice on their landlords to take up a prescribed repayment scheme for a specified portion of rental arrears accumulated from 1 Feb 2020 up till 19 Oct 2020 (corresponding to the prescribed period of relief for non-performance of contractual obligations provided for under the Act).
-The notice should be served no later than 19 Oct 2020, and on the landlord, any guarantor or surety for the tenant-occupier’s obligation in the lease agreement.
+*	Eligible tenant-occupiers who qualify for the Additional Rental Relief may elect to serve notice on their landlords to take up a prescribed repayment scheme for a specified portion of rental arrears accumulated from 1 Feb 2020 up till 19 Nov 2020 (corresponding to the prescribed period of relief for non-performance of contractual obligations provided for under the Act).
+The notice should be served no later than 19 Nov 2020, and on the landlord, any guarantor or surety for the tenant-occupier’s obligation in the lease agreement.

-*	Upon serving the notice, the tenant-occupier must start payment of the first instalment no later than 1 Nov 2020.
+*	Upon serving the notice, the tenant-occupier must start payment of the first instalment no later than 1 Dec 2020.
 Under the repayment scheme, the tenant-occupier can pay for a specified portion of their arrears over a period of time (up to 9 months, or the remaining term of the tenancy, whichever is shorter) in equal instalments, with the interest payable on such arrears capped at 3% per annum.

 *	For commercial properties, the maximum amount of arrears that can be paid in instalments will be 5 months’ rent.
 For industrial/office properties, the maximum amount of arrears that can be paid in instalments will be 4 months’ rent.